-Article 5(2) - This power is helpful if the charity is to acquire property either for use as office premises or functionally (such as a playground or school site) Our publication Acquiring Land (CC33) contains further guidance on the issue
+Article 5(2) This power is helpful if the climity is to acquire property either for use as office onemises or functionally (such as a playgrant dior school site).
+Our guidance Acquiring Land (cc.
+33) contains forther cuidance on the issue.

-Article 5(3) - This power enables the charity to dispose of its property.
-Sections 36 and 37 of the Charities Act 1993, as amended by the Charities Act 2006, apply to most charities and require compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably obtainable.
-Our publication Sales, leases, transfers or mortgages.
-What trustees need to know about disposing of charity land (CC28) provides more information about this.
+Article 5(3) - This power chables that mainty to dispose on its property.
+Sections 177 - 122 of the Crenties Act 2011, apply to most charities and recuire compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably of fair able.
+Our quidance soles leases, transfers or mortgages.
+What must be need to know about disposing of charity lend (CC24) provides and information about this

-Article 5(4) - This provides the company with an explicit power to borrow.
-It also makes clear that if this power involves securing the loan on land of the charity, it must comply with the requirements of the Charities Act 1993, as amended by the Charities Act 2006.
-Briefly, the directors are required to take advice and provide certain certificates/statements when they are borrowing money by way of mortgage.
-Our Operational Guidance OG22 (Borrowing and mortgages) on our website provides detailed information on this
+Article 5(4) - This provides the company with an explicit power to believe It also makes clear that it this power involves securing the loan or land of the charity, it must comply with the regulariments of the Chartles Act 2011.
+Briefly, the directors are required to take advice and provide cortain cellulocates/statements when they are be rewing money by way of mortgage out Operat and Guidance Prinowing and mortgages on our website provides detailed information on this

-Article 5(9) - This power cannot be used to employ directors as staff.
-See article 6
+Article 5(9) - This power connot be used to employ directors as staff.
+See article 7.

-Article 5(10) - The Trustee Act 2000 provides wide powers of investment and requires the charity to take advice and to consider the need to invest in a range of different investments.
-Our publication Investment of Charitable Funds Basic Principles (CC14) provides more information about charity investments We strongly recommend that the directors record any investment policy in writing, they are legally required to do so if they delegate their investment function to an investment manager.
-The powers to employ agents, nominees and custodians are of particular use where the charity wishes to use an investment manager
+Article 5(10) The Inistee Act 2000 provides wide powers of investment. and regules the charity to take advice. all dito consider the need to invest in a range or different investments.
+Our au dance investment of Chartoble Funds Basic Paraciples (CC14) provides in one information about charity investments We strongly recommend that the directors record any investment policy in writing, they are legally required to do so if they delegate the investment function to an investment manager.
+The powers to eniploy agents, riominees aric custodians are of particular use where the charity wishes to use an investment manager